erikgrinaker/toydb/README.md

 Verified that total balance is 100000 with no negative balances
 ```

-The informal target was 100 transactions per second, but these results exceed that by an order
+The informal target was 100 transactions per second, and these results exceed that by an order
 of magnitude.
 For an unoptimized implementation, this is certainly "good enough".
 However, this
-used a single node with fsync disabled - the table below shows results for other configurations,
+is with a single node and fsync disabled - the table below shows results for other configurations,
 revealing clear potential for improvement:

 |             | `sync: false` | `sync: true` |